demyanovs/php-highlight/README.md

 * Bash

 ## How it works
 The library parses the text, finds the tag \<code>, read the attribute data-lang, and for this reason decides how to highlight the syntax of this block.
-By default uses php function highlight_string() for php code or for the unknown code, but can be easily extended or replaced at will.
-Supports style customization;
+Supports style customization.

 ## Installation
 ```php